HR199812/SketchApp/sketch-app-next/README.md

 # SketchApp
-### Link to live preview:-
+### Link to live preview:- https://sketch-app-xi.vercel.app/

- SKetching App for designers on web.
+An attempt to clone Excalidraw to whiteboard ideas and take notes freely.